 The date of his enlistment is not recorded anywhere in the surviving official records.
 From the evidence, however, it seems certain that he in fact enlisted "on or about the 24th day of December" in the year of 1777--not 1776--and joined the regiment at Valley Forge about a month later.
 Eagle is not the only veteran who got the dates of his service wrong when applying for a pension decades later.
 It is an understandable error for an old man to make.
 The State of West Virginia might, however, want to invest in an updated marker.

 So what happened to William Eagle?
 After nearly two years of service he was “discharged for inability” on September 1, 1779.
 Tradition has it that he had a broken arm.
 Whatever his injury was, it saved him capture following the surrender of the Virginia Line after the Siege of Charleston in May of 1780.

 William Eagle’s grave is by Eagle Rocks, a steep peak near the headwaters of the Potomac in West Virginia’s remote Smoke Hole Canyon.
-Ross B. Johnston wrote in his book West Virginians in the Revolution that the veteran named his son George Washington Eagle, and nearly lost his life one day climbing his namesake peak in an attempt to capture some baby eagles.
+Ross B. Johnston wrote in his book West Virginians in the Revolution that the veteran named his son George Washington Eagle, and he nearly lost his life one day climbing his namesake peak in an attempt to capture some baby eagles.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2019 Gabriel Neville
+© 2015-2020 Gabriel Neville